Established in 1946, R.A.Braithwaite has been an independent, family-owned jewellery business now for well over 70 years.

 He offered a key point of difference from many other shops at the time, of having an extremely fast repair service for watches and clocks.
 At this time just after the war, people owned more clocks than watches, with the majority of the repairs being on clocks that hadn’t been working for many years.
 After a few weeks of opening the shop in Gillygate, Reginald made a great name for himself and many customers asked if he sold watches as well as repairing and servicing them, as they were becoming increasingly popular to own.
 He swiftly introduced just six Swiss Army and six Smiths Empire watches to understand if they would be popular with his customers.
 As he did not have any window display props available to him, he used his sister in law’s bedsheet and his wife’s silk petticoat material, laid over cardboard boxes to create a display in the shop window.
 Alongside the watches, he also displayed some of his wife’s jewellery, purely to enhance the display having only purchased twelve watches as a trial.

-The twelve watches which he had on show in the window sold exceptionally well, much to his surprise, however, he also had numerous enquiries to purchase his wife’s jewellery, which was not for sale!
+The twelve watches which he had on show in the window of the shop in York sold exceptionally well, much to his surprise, however, he also had numerous enquiries to purchase his wife’s jewellery, which was not for sale!

 It was this confidence which then allowed him to introduce a small range of jewellery using the same method, as a trial.
 Again, the jewellery sold well and the rest is history!

 Joyce, working as chief cashier at a grocery shop in York City Centre, managed the accounts side of the growing jewellery business as she had the ‘financial brain’ which, alongside Reginald’s ‘creative brain’ worked fabulously together as a team.